-So, at the end of Sophomore year, my family had decided to host an exchange student.
+So, at the end of sophomore year, my family had decided to host an exchange student.
 I had gotten to know a few over the years at school and from previous hosts of Japanese college students, so I was pumped to finally have what I had been dreaming of for a long time.
 A girl, a year younger than me, would arrive from Spain to become my new sister.

-Now, I’m not going to lie.
-Having a sibling is definitely not all the sunshine and rainbows that I had dreamt of.
+I’m not going to lie.
+Having a sibling is not all the sunshine and rainbows that I had dreamt of.
 I was not prepared to be responsible for another person, to share my house, family, and life with them.
 I made life hard for myself and for her in the first few months of this past year.
-As much as I had prepared myself for this, I was not ready to have another person live 40 feet away from me in my house.
+As much as I had prepared myself for this, I was not ready to have another person live forty feet away from me in my house.